remygatins/BlackSeaBass_project/BSB_ddRAD/readme_discovery_folders.md

 ### Folders
+- raw: all raw FASTQ files from sequencing facility
 - trim_padding: files trimmed using gbstrimedited.pl, i.e., padding sequences are cut off, and Illumina adapters are cut off.
 - trim_padding_keepadapter: files trimmed using gbstrimeditedkeepadapter.pl, i.e., padding sequences are cut off and Illumina adapters are retained.